xDefyy/xDefyy/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
+👨‍💻 &nbsp;I am Currently Working at Minsait in Lleida as Backend Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
+🎓 &nbsp;I'm currently studying Computer Science and Information Technology at Ilerna.\
-🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
+🌱 &nbsp;I'm on track for learning more about Web3, Crypto and Machine Learning.\
-✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Clothing Brand and Beatamaking as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at kadermayora@gmail.com!
+I'll try to respond as soon as possible.\
 📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
 I'm open to feedback and suggestions!